 The books above are only the tip of the iceberg.
 (Oh, and don’t forget Daniel Quinn’s books.)
 Every day I read news stories that have only one underlying theme – Collapse.
 Like this recent one about billionaires designing burning moats to protect them from the hungry hordes destined to descend on their massive fortified bunkers in the dystopia to come.
 Of course, there’s plenty of other resources reinforcing the same basic message, like this documentary from 2009 which first introduced me to the term and this podcast where a scientist explains how humans could likely be extinct by the end of the century.
 As Wes Jackson says, “We have to down power.”
 Though very few environmental films will dare speak the truth about Collapse, ie., that it’s already here, Planet of the Humans at least has the courage to point out that much of today’s environmental movement is in bed with some of the huge economic interests already creating climate change.

 Even though the idea of Collapse has largely been off limits for mainstream society – the dirty secret that no one dare utter – what it is we can do to minimize its impact in our lives and maintain equilibrium, even joy in the everyday, is no secret at all.
 It’s employing all the wholesome strategies we’ve been told about for years.
 Meditation and spiritual practice, putting the collective at the center of our lives, doing growth work and shadow work.
 Above all, fortifying cooperative relationships with everyone in our various communities: geographic ones, yes, but all of our social, religious, and community networks, both physical and cyber.
 We need to combine those webs of support with as much self-sufficiency as we can and think through provisions for all the basics: food, water, shelter, and energy.
-Perhaps most importantly of all, we have to keep doing whatever we’re doing to make a positive difference in the world.
+Perhaps most importantly, we have to keep doing whatever we’re doing to make a positive difference in the world.
 I know I am.